tinaf2/Wikipedia-Style-News-Service-Architecture/README.md

-#  Implementation of a Python-based asyncio application server herd prototype for a news service, exploring the potential of asyncio as a replacement for the Wikipedia platform.
-Includes creating servers that communicate bidirectionally, handle client commands like IAMAT and WHATSAT, and interact with Google Places API asynchronously.
+#  Prototype for Wikipedia-style news service, using Python’s asyncio library to facilitate asynchronous networking and rapid data updates across multiple servers via TCP connections.
+Integrates Google Places API using aiohttp for location-based queries and implements logging mechanism for server monitoring.